-The war in Ukraine has significantly affected individuals, economic activity and financial markets on a global scale.
-The war and the sanctions imposed have led to a steep jump in commodity prices (mainly energy, metals and agricultural commodities) and supply chain disruptions.
-Consequently, it is not only companies with operations (or assets) in Russia, Belarus or Ukraine, or those trading with counterparties in these countries, that have been significantly affected.
-Other companies may be indirectly affected by commodity price inflation, shortages in supplies and a weaker economic environment – e.g. the automotive, food manufacturing, agriculture and transportation sectors.
+War and conflict may significantly affect individuals, economic activity and financial markets on a global scale.
+In the case of the war in Ukraine and the sanctions imposed, there was a steep jump in commodity prices (mainly energy, metals and agricultural commodities) and supply chain disruptions.
+Consequently, it was not only companies with operations (or assets) in Russia, Belarus or Ukraine, or those trading with counterparties in these countries, that have been significantly affected.
+Other companies were also indirectly affected by commodity price inflation, shortages in supplies and a weaker economic environment.

-For reporting periods ending after 24 February 2022 (the date Russia invaded Ukraine), the war is a current-period event that should be reflected in determining the fair value of assets (and liabilities) such as debt and equity securities and investment property, or when testing cash-generating units for impairment using fair value less costs of disposal.
-Because fair value is a market-based measurement (i.e. it is measured using assumptions that market participants would use), this will become more challenging due to greater risks and uncertainty.
+All of these factors need to be considered when calculating the fair value of assets (and liabilities) such as debt and equity securities and investment property, or when testing cash-generating units for impairment using fair value less costs of disposal.
+Because fair value is a market-based measurement (i.e. it is measured using assumptions that market participants would use), this has become more challenging due to greater risks and uncertainty.

-The fair value of an asset (or liability) should reflect market conditions at the measurement date.
-This has become more challenging, in particular for investments and assets directly affected by the war or the sanctions imposed.
+The fair value of an asset (or liability) reflects market conditions at the measurement date.
+For some assets, this has become more challenging – for example, for investments and assets directly affected by war or the related sanctions imposed.

 Getting into more detail

-Fair value is an exit price – the price received to sell an asset (or the price paid to transfer a liability) to a market participant.
+Fair value is an exit price – the price that would be received to sell an asset (or paid to transfer a liability) to a market participant.
 It is measured using assumptions that market participants would use in pricing the asset (or liability).
 A company’s intention to hold an asset or its own value expectations are therefore not relevant in measuring fair value.
 [IFRS 13.2-3]

 Under IFRS 13 Fair Value Measurement, a quoted price in an active market provides the most reliable evidence of fair value and, if one is available, then IFRS 13 requires that it is used, even if the market is highly volatile.
 [IFRS 13.77]